What is a payment gateway and how does it work?

 Customer experience

-While security is important, you don't want your customer to go all the way through the checkout process only to realize your website won't accept their preferred payment method.
-You need to make sure your payment gateway lets you process the payment types your customers prefer to use so they don't get frustrated or take their business elsewhere.
+While security is essential, you don't want your customer to go through the checkout process only to realize your website won't accept their preferred payment method.
+It’s important to ensure your payment gateway lets you process the payment types your customers prefer so they don't get frustrated or take their business elsewhere.

 Implementation

-Your payment gateway needs to connect your website and merchant bank account together with other processors.
-Choose a provider that makes it simple to implement and connect everything without a lot of hassle.
+Your payment gateway needs to connect your website and merchant bank account with other processors.
+Choose a provider that makes it simple to implement and connect everything without unnecessary hassle.

 International capabilities